Biquandle cocycle condition for invariants of immersed surface-links in the four-space: Moves on projections of immersed surfaces

 \begin{theorem}[\cite{Ros98, AMW17}] Two diagrams represent equivalent immersed surface-links if and only if one of them may be achieved from the other by a finite sequence of moves (a, b, c, e, f, g, h) allowing an isotopy of the diagram in $\mathbb{R}^3$. \end{theorem}

 Those moves were helpful in establishing invariants of surface-link diagrams (see \cite{Kam17}) and diagrams without branch or triple points with respect to the appropriate equivalences in \cite{Sat01} and \cite{Jab12}, respectively.
-Relationship between seven types of Roseman moves was resolved in \cite{Kaw15}, where it is shown that the type of moves (a, b, c, e, f, g) is the minimal generating set for Roseman moves.
+The relationship among the seven types of Roseman moves were clarified in \cite{Kaw15}, where it is shown that the type of moves (a, b, c, e, f, g) is the minimal generating set for Roseman moves.
 We extend this to the case of immersed surfaces.

 \begin{proposition} The set of types of moves (a, b, c, e, f, g, h) is a minimal generating set for any finite combination of types of moves (a, b, c, e, f, g, h). \end{proposition}